Tyson Fury facing Anthony Joshua in a Brit battle at any point over the next year is doubtful, something WBN has been pointing out for months.

 “Our plan is to beat Derek Chisora.
 Then push AJ to comply with WBO rules or vacate the title.
 Simple and practical,” he added.

-If Joshua can get Pulev done and dusted by December, and not lose in spectacular fashion as he did against Andy Ruiz Jr, Usyk has to be next.
+If Joshua can get Pulev done and dusted by December and not lose spectacularly as he did against Andy Ruiz Jr, Usyk has to be next.

 That bout could conceivably go through at the same time as Fury vs Wilder III around the spring of 2021.

-Provided they are both in possession of the straps they currently hold, a massive blockbuster UK fight then opens up.
+Provided they both possess the straps they currently hold, a massive blockbuster UK fight opens up.

-The likely date would be around September of 2021.
+The likely date would be around September 2021.
 Potentially at the Principality Stadium under a roof.